perrycyl/interview-test/README.md

 ## Your Task

 Enhance this simple club member index to improve it UI/UX and implement additional functionality currently missing.
 You can install/edit anything you want to accomplish the assigned goals.
 You have no obligation to use any of the existing components that are provided.
+Please accomplish as much of the below as you can within the allotted time.

 1. Add the missing create/edit/delete functionality
 2. Allow for filtering using the search bar